Get a Job at Microsoft: Interview Process and Top Questions

 • Assess what it’s like to work with you

-In particular, Microsoft will evaluate your ability to work others in a group setting as you will be working with a large team no matter where you end up at Microsoft.
+In particular, Microsoft will evaluate your ability to work with others in a group setting as you will be working with a large team no matter where you end up at Microsoft.

-A Technical Product Manager who interviewed with Microsoft faced 3 technical rounds during the onsite portion followed by 2 rounds of behavioral questions.
+A Technical Product Manager who interviewed with Microsoft faced 3 technical rounds during the onsite portion, followed by 2 rounds of behavioral questions.

 The technical interviews touched on topics like: